Blog

 Healthcare

+This is what’s known as the ‘perception layer’ of an IoT ecosystem, and it’s a surface that is indeed highly vulnerable.
 This could come in the form or device spoofing, signal jamming, node capturing or just good old-fashioned physical tampering with intent to steal data, install malware, wholesale device theft or even complete system takeover.

 The best IoT devices are often very good at their job by being very simple, which doesn’t leave a lot of spare processing power and memory for running sophisticated security or anti-intrusion features like firewalls or encryption.

-SGP.32 & eSIM adoption
+SGP.32 & Resurgent eSIM adoption

 It’s been solidly established that all IoT use-cases benefit from the agility and adaptability of eSIM technology.
 Some features are arguably more sector specific, such as the roaming benefits that favor travel and logistics use-cases.
+Most of the other features, such as enhanced security, are of clear advantage to all industries.

-This has been attributed to the sectors that could easily switch or adopt the tech having already done so, and the remaining majority of the market being either unconvinced or simply not served by the previous GSMA protocols.
+Regardless, eSIM adoption in IoT has levelled out after a meteoritic start, with the rate of new adoption plateauing over the last two years prior to 2025.
+This was widely attributed to the sectors that could easily adopt the tech having by then done so, and the remaining markets being either unconvinced or simply not served by the previous GSMA protocols.

-Getting ready for SGP.32 with 1GLOBAL
+Leveraging SGP.32 with 1GLOBAL

 Your business can immediately gain all the benefits of dynamic network switching, regulatory compliance, and uninterrupted connectivity.